wmarshall484/DSI_LECTURES_2/time-series/matt_drury/README.md

   - Use the classical decomposition to decompose and then describe a time series.
   - Define stationarity, contrast with independence.
   - Identify a stationary time series.
-  - Fit ARIMA models to forecast a stationary time series.`:w
+  - Fit ARIMA models to forecast a stationary time series.

 Morning and Afternoon